Skip to contents

 #> 6 5.4 3.9 1.7 0.4 setosa

-# the type will be points since the first two variables are numeric
+# The default type will be points because the first two variables are numeric.

 iris |>